-If I am correct, passengers would get into a body harness at the 600-foot level of the Skyscraper tower and jump off.
-Cables would control the speed of descent.
-Obviously not for the faint of heart (even more than the SkyFall drop ride and the Skyscraper coaster in my estimation), SkyFly would be one heck of a rush.
-The 870-foot Las Vegas SkyJump would be taller than its Orlando counterpart.
-But SkyFly would be the tallest ride in Florida.
+If we are correct, passengers would have donned a body harness at the 600-foot level of the Skyscraper tower and jumped off.
+Cables would have controlled the speed of descent.
+Obviously not for the faint of heart (even more than the SkyFall drop ride and the Skyscraper coaster in our estimation), SkyFly would have been one heck of a rush.
+The 870-foot Las Vegas SkyJump would have been taller than its Orlando counterpart.
+But SkyFly would have been the tallest ride in Florida.

 The Top of the Tower

-Complete wimps could avoid the thrill rides altogether, but still get striking views by taking glass elevators to the observation deck atop the tower.
-Details have not been revealed, but it's likely that the deck would include dining and retail options as well as a bar.
+Complete wimps could have avoided the thrill rides altogether, but still could have enjoyed striking views by taking glass elevators to the observation deck atop the tower.
+Details were not revealed, but it's likely that the deck would have included dining and retail options as well as a bar.

-At ground level, plans call for SkyPlaza, an open-air mall that would include dining, shopping, and entertainment options.
-The plaza would include a 10,000-square-foot Perkins Restaurant and Bakery -- the world's largest.
-SkyPlaza would be connected to the Skyscraper tower via a pedestrian bridge.
+At ground level, plans called for SkyPlaza, an open-air mall that would have included dining, shopping, and entertainment options.
+A planned 10,000-square-foot Perkins Restaurant and Bakery—the world's largest—was announced.
+SkyPlaza would have been connected to the Skyscraper tower via a pedestrian bridge.

 Hotel and Other Stuff